Exploring Soi Romanee

 Torry’s Ice Cream

 Torry’s Ice Cream is a pink shophouse beautifully renovated into an ice cream parlour.
 The decor perfectly fits the selfie craze that keeps young locals and travellers busy in the street.
-Once you are done with your outdoors photos, you can take some more inside.
-The ice creams are really good, and the menu includes some Phuket-based variations such as O-Aew (clear jelly served with red beans and ice cream) and A-Pong (a Phuket-style crepe with ice cream with bits of crepe inside.
+Once you are done with your outdoor photos, you can take some more inside.
+The ice creams are really good, and the menu includes some Phuket-based variations such as O-Aew (clear jelly served with red beans and ice cream) and A-Pong (a Phuket-style crepe with ice cream with bits of crepe inside.)

 Address: 16 Soi Rommanee, Tumbon Talad Yai, Mueang Phuket District, Phuket 83000